IamTheKaaZZ/GNLtest/README.md

 ## Introduction

-Welcome to my tester for the GNL project for 42
+Welcome to my tester for the GNL project for 42 (Updated for the new subject)

 ## How to use: